IBM/SalesEnablement-SterlingDataExchange-L3/docs/ConfigurationPart1.md

 ![](_attachments/OSRoutesMenu.png)

+??? question "BP quiz question"
+    Several BP quiz questions will come from the **OpenShift web console**.
+When taking the BP quiz make sure the ITZ environment is still active and keep this demonstration script open.

 3. Notice all the routes that are currently defined in the b2bi Project, there are 15 of them

 ![](_attachments/OSB2BiAllRoutes.png)